fivetran/dbt_apple_search_ads/README.md

 # Apple Search Ads Transformation dbt Package ([Docs](https://fivetran.github.io/dbt_apple_search_ads/))
 # 📣 What does this dbt package do?
-- Produces modeled tables that leverage Apple Search Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/apple_search-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/apple_search-ads#schemainformation) and builds off the output of our [Apple Search Ads source package](https://github.com/fivetran/dbt_apple_search_ads_source).
+- Produces modeled tables that leverage Apple Search Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/apple-search-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/apple-search-ads#schemainformation) and builds off the output of our [Apple Search Ads source package](https://github.com/fivetran/dbt_apple_search_ads_source).
 - Enables you to better understand the performance of your ads across varying grains:
   - Providing an account, campaign, ad group, keyword, ad, and utm level reports.
 - Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).
 - Generates a comprehensive data dictionary of your source and modeled Apple Search Ads data through the [dbt docs site](https://fivetran.github.io/dbt_apple_search_ads/).

 The following table provides a detailed list of all models materialized within this package by default.
-> TIP: See more details about these models in the package's [dbt docs site](https://fivetran.github.io/dbt_apple_search_ads/#!/overview?g_v=1&g_e=seeds).

 | **Model**                | **Description**                                                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |